 The ASL security team is available to offer sound advice on crime prevention/security and personal safety.
 It is important that your stay is safe, crime free and memorable, regardless of whether you are visiting London or living here.
 While it is recommended that members of the ASL community remain vigilant when out and about in the city, London is regarded as one of the safest cities in the world.

 ASL has a team of security officers whose role is to maintain the safety and security of all who attend, visit or work at the School.
-Most visible are the specialist security officers at doorways and playgrounds.
-One of their roles is to check the photo ID of all visitors before they are permitted to enter the School.
+Most visible are the specialist security officers at school entrances at at the perimeter.
+One of their roles is to check the photo ID of everyone entering the school before they are permitted access.

 When you are out in London, there are a few basic things of which you need to be aware, especially if you are new to an urban environment, in order to maintain your personal safety and security.

 Members of the ASL community involved in an incident while out in London should notify the police and the School as soon as possible.
 Dial 999 to contact the police; contact the ASL security manager, 020 7449 1293 (020 7449 1389, 24 hours).

 In addition, high school students should report such events to the HS dean of students, and MS students should speak with the MS assistant principal.
 Please encourage students to report incidents.
 In the interests of accuracy, the School will attempt to gain as much information as possible about any events before posting information on this site.
 The names of individuals will not be used.